Leuchtfeuer/mautic-deutschepost/README.md

 ### Integration in Mautic campaigns

-The plugin comes with a new campaign action: “Send via Deutsche Post”.
+The plugin comes with a new campaign action: “Send via Print Mailing”.

-Again, just like with email, you can now select from your existing templates - i.e. from the Triggerdialog mapping templates that you created in Mautic.
+Again, just like with email, you can now select from your existing templates - i.e. from the Print Mailing mapping templates that you created in Mautic.

 ![Add campaign action](https://www.leuchtfeuer.com/fileadmin/_processed_/4/5/csm_TD-Beispielkampagne_748801a493.png)
 ![Configure campaign action](https://www.leuchtfeuer.com/fileadmin/_processed_/6/7/csm_TD-Aktionen_1eb9ecd609.png)